99061142/Pathfinding/README.md

 ## What can you do
 * Make walls on the board (move over the board when you hold the left mouse button).
+* Delete walls on the board (move over the board when you hold the scroll wheel).
 * Create random walls on the board (click "layouts" on the board and then "random walls" (33% chance for a wall on each node)).